Planning a trip to Malaysia and wondering how to spend 2 days in Kuala Lumpur? Well, you’ve come to the right place.

-Kuala Lumpur (commonly shortened to KL) is the capital of Malaysia, and is the gateway to exploring this magnificent country!
-It’s a thriving metropolitan city filled with unbelievably delicious food, fantastic shopping, beautiful sights, stunning panoramic views, and friendly locals!
+Kuala Lumpur (commonly shortened to KL) is the Malaysian capital and is the gateway to exploring this magnificent country.
+It’s a thriving metropolitan city filled with unbelievably delicious food, fantastic shopping, beautiful sights, stunning panoramic views, and friendly locals.

-It’s one of my personal favorite cities in Asia, and I even lived here for a short period of time!
-Because Kuala Lumpur is insanely vibrant, and there’s something new and exciting around every corner!
+It’s one of my personal favorite cities in Asia.
+And I even lived here for a short period of time.
+Because the city is insanely vibrant, there are so many new and exciting things to do in Kuala Lumpur around every corner.

-While only spend 2 days in Kuala Lumpur isn’t TOO long you’d be surprised at how much you’ll be able to see!
-From walking up the colorful steps of the Batu Caves, sipping on cocktails on top of helipads, and swimming in rooftop infinity pools – it’s safe to say that my Kuala Lumpur is guaranteed to be filled with experiences you’ll never forget!
+From walking up the colorful steps of the Batu Caves, sipping cocktails on top of helipads, and swimming in rooftop infinity pools – it’s safe to say that Kuala Lumpur is guaranteed to be filled with experiences you’ll never forget.

-So without further ado, keep reading to journey with me to Kuala Lumpur, and start planning your trip to this magnificent destination!
+So without further ado, keep reading to journey with me through this Kuala Lumpur itinerary for 2 days, and start planning your trip to this magnificent destination.

-In the past few years, it’s become quite popular in the Kuala Lumpur Airbnb community, and there are dozens of amazing apartments to choose from so you know you’ll be able to find availability in one of them!
-It really just depends on your budget, and how many people you’re traveling with!
+In the past few years, it’s become quite popular in the Kuala Lumpur Airbnb community, and there are dozens of amazing apartments to choose from.

-It’s conveniently located within a few minutes walk to two different metro lines, has an awesome mall next door, and the condominium is clean, modern and comfortable.
-But the best reason to book a stay a Regalia is to swim in the rooftop infinity pool!
-It offers an amazing view of the entire city, and enjoying a sunset swim while looking over at the iconic Petronas Towers will definitely be a highlight of your short visit to Kuala Lumpur!
+It’s conveniently located within a few minutes walk to two different metro lines, has an awesome mall next door, and the condominium is clean, modern, and comfortable.
+But the best reason to book a stay at Regalia is to swim in the rooftop infinity pool.

 Here are a few top-rated apartments for rent at the Regalia: